Endocrine & Diabetes Controversies in Adult Primary Care Practice 2020

 American Academy of Family Physicians:

-This Live activity, Endocrine & Diabetes Controversies in Adult Primary Care Practice, with a beginning date of 04/24/2020, has been reviewed and is acceptable for up to 10.50 Prescribed credit(s) by the American Academy of Family Physicians.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+This Live conference, Endocrine & Diabetes Controversies in Adult Primary Care Practice, with an origin date of 04/24/2020, has been examined and is approved for up to 10.50 Prescribed credit(s) by the American Academy of Family Physicians.
+Physicians should claim only the credit commensurate based on the extent of their participation throughout the session.

-This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 2.00 credits of Risk Management Study.
-Please check your individual state licensing board requirements before claiming these credits.
+This activity satisfies the criteria of the Massachusetts Board of Registration in Medicine for 2.00 credits of Risk Management Study.
+You are requested to check with the individual state licensing board requirements before claiming these credits.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 10.50 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC points.
+On successful conclusion of this CME activity, which involves participation in the evaluation component, allows the associates to earn up to 10.50 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+An attendee will earn MOC points similar to the amount of CME credits claimed for the activity.
+It is the CME activity provider’s responsibility to present a participant's complete information to ACCME for the tenacity of granting ABIM MOC points.

-This course is intended to provide up-to-date, state-of-the-art continuing medical education for primary care physicians and clinicians who are on the front lines of identifying and managing a wide spectrum of diabetes and endocrine disorders.
+This session is outlined to render updated futuristic continuing medical education for primary care physicians and clinicians who are on the front lines of recognizing and managing a wide spectrum of diabetes and endocrine disorders.

 In order to be successful, it is critically important that you know when and how to identify important endocrine disorders in adults, when to screen for them and how best to manage your patients with obesity and type 2 diabetes.
 It minimizes unnecessary investigations and misinterpretation of data.